 The Indian company will also have to maintain documents, such as details of: (a) the immediate holding company; (b) other entities in India of the group of which the Indian entity is a constituent; (c) the holding structure of the shares of the foreign company before and after the transfer; (d) any transfer contract or agreement entered into in respect of the shares of any foreign company that holds any asset in India through, or in, the Indian entity; (e) financial and accounting statements of the foreign company which, directly or indirectly, holds the assets in India through, or in, the Indian entity for two (2) years prior to the date of transfer of the shares; (f) information relating to the decision or implementation process of the overall arrangement of the transfer; and other such information.
-The information and documents specified above will have to be maintained for a period of eight (8) years from the end of relevant assessment year.
+The information and documents specified above will have to be maintained for a period of eight (8) years from the end of the relevant assessment year.

-However, the Rules do cast an onerous burden on the Indian company as regards the reporting requirements, which it may not be able to fulfill if the foreign transferor is not able to provide relevant information or if the Indian subsidiary does not have knowledge of the overall offshore arrangement.
+However, the Rules do cast an onerous burden on the Indian company as regards the reporting requirements, which it may not be able to fulfil if the foreign transferor is not able to provide relevant information or if the Indian subsidiary does not have knowledge of the overall offshore arrangement.
 For such failures by the Indian company, the tax authorities can attribute the entire income as deemed to accrue or arise in India and charge it to tax.
 Also, certain indirect share transfers may not be taxable in India due to the beneficial capital gains tax provisions under a particular double taxation avoidance agreement.
 The Rules seem to suggest that even if income is not taxable in India, the Indian company will still have to maintain all relevant transaction information and documents for eight (8) years.
 This seems to be unnecessary and should be clarified.

 Start-ups will not have to pay tax on consideration received in excess of FMV of shares – CBDT notifies tax exemption

 Usually, start-up companies with a promising future receive angel or venture capital investment at their initial stage.
 Given that start-up companies are thinly capitalized, angel investments are typically made at a significant premium.
-The IT Act contains a provision to tax any consideration received by a closely held company that is beyond the FMV of the shares, on issue of shares to residents in India.
+The IT Act contains a provision to tax any consideration received by a closely held company that is beyond the FMV of the shares, on the issue of shares to residents in India.
 However, this provision does not get triggered when the share consideration is received: (a) from a non-resident; or (b) by a venture capital undertaking from a venture capital company or venture capital fund duly registered with the Securities Exchange Board of India; or (c) from notified “classes of persons.”
 For this purpose, the CBDT is empowered to notify any class of persons, paying consideration towards issue of shares to which the provision will not apply.

-Last month, the CBDT issued notification number 45/2016 (the “Notification”) notifying that a start-up will also not be subject to tax under the IT Act if it receives consideration beyond the FMV of its shares from an Indian resident (which will include an individual, Hindu Undivided Family, company, firm, association of persons, body of individuals, local authority and every artificial juridical person).
+Last month, the CBDT issued notification number 45/2016 (the “Notification”) notifying that a start-up will also not be subject to tax under the IT Act if it receives consideration beyond the FMV of its shares from an Indian resident (which will include an individual, Hindu Undivided Family, company, firm, an association of persons, the body of individuals, local authority and every artificial juridical person).
 Note that an entity is considered a start-up until five (5) years from the date of its incorporation and provided its turnover for any financial year does not exceed INR25 crores (approx. US$3,676,470).
 Moreover, the start-up entity is required to register with the Department of Industrial Policy and Promotion and to work towards “innovation.”
 It must develop, deploy or commercialize new products, processes or services driven by technology or intellectual property.
 Pursuant to this Notification, any consideration received by a closely-held start-up company from a resident investor in excess of its FMV, will not be taxable in India.

 Start-ups can now issue shares to resident investors at higher than fair market value without worrying about tax consequences.
 However, note that in order to obtain the tax benefit, a start-up needs to get itself registered with the Department of Industrial Policy and Promotion, and the concern is that out of multiple start-ups that will apply for this certification, not all may be eligible because of lack of clarity of the term “innovation” and such other reasons.
 Further, it has not been clarified whether the Notification will cover prior investments, and it appears that investments made by angel investors before the date of the Notification will not be covered.